SoftVarE-Group/d-dnnf-reasoner/README.md

 usage:
 1) Install llvm-cov
 2) Run tests.
 The results will be displayed in your default browser if the ```--open``` flag is set.
-Alternatively, the report will be printed to the console.
+Alternatively, the report will be printed on the console.
 ```properties
 cargo +stable install cargo-llvm-cov
 cargo llvm-cov --release --open
 ```

 # Dockerfile <a name="docker"></a>
-If natively building is not possible for your system or you want to avoid installing the necessary dependencies, you can build yourself an docker image.
+If natively building is not possible for your system, or you want to avoid installing the necessary dependencies, you can build yourself a docker image.
 Nevertheless, we recommend a native binary if possible.
 ## Building <a name="docker_build"></a>
 You can either use the provided script in the following way to build the image and also interact with it
 ```properties